Orpius/SDK/docs/DevelopmentGuides/DotNet/index.md

 you to expose only the capabilities you choose, under your own security model.

-The *Custom Tools* section of the *Agent Tools* view in the console contains the credentials your need to register your middle-ware server with the Orpius backend.
+The *Custom Tools* section of the *Agent Tools* view in the console contains the credentials you need to register your middle-ware server with the Orpius backend.
 See below.

 ![Copying custom tool credentials from console](Images/ConsoleCustomTools.png)